ingenico-zanetti/BMDLensController/README.md

 This requires a carrier board to interface with the lens potentiometer and motor: https://oshwlab.com/azanetti/aw-lz14md55
 # BMDLensController

-The device is AT-command driven ; the main command to driver each servo is AT+X, with X is one of Z, I or F, for, respectively, Zoom, Iris and Focus servo.
+The device is AT-command driven ; the main command to drive each servo is AT+X, were X is one of Z, I or F, for, respectively, Zoom, Iris and Focus servo.
 Other commands exists to retrieve information about the HW/FW or state of every servo:
 The command are case-insensitive (everything is upper case internally).
-Due to limitation in the CDC implementation, answer from the previous command MUST be waited before sending the next one.
+Due to limitation in the CDC implementation, answer from the previous command MUST be waited for before sending the next one.
-Command can be appended to each other by separating them with a semi-colon: ATZ1;&W is equivalent to sending ATZ1 and AT&W
+Commands can be appended to each other by separating them with a semi-colon: ATZ1;&W is equivalent to sending ATZ1 and AT&W

 ATI:
 	get FW info (version and build date)